khansadia/Java-Sripts--objects/README.md

 }
 ```

-Dot-notation doesn't work it this case and that is because the `key` here is a dynamnic value that changes in every iteration, and it is actually the same as the string value of the given key that is currently iterated over.
+Dot-notation doesn't work in this case and that is because the `key` here is a dynamnic value that changes in every iteration, and it is actually the same as the string value of the given key that is currently iterated over.
 When we use dot-notation like this we actually looks for the property in a literal sense, and that doesn't exist in the car object.

 We need to use the array-like-synatx instead.
 Let's rewrite the loop: